 What impact will Brexit have on EU nationals currently working in the UK?

-It is not yet known what rules on immigration and free movement of people will be in place following the UK's withdrawal from the EU.
+It is not yet certain what rules on immigration and free movement of people will be in place following the UK's withdrawal from the EU.
 However, employers can reassure employees who are EU nationals that there is no immediate change to their right to live and work in the UK.
 The same is true of nationals of the other countries of the European Economic Area (EEA) (Iceland, Norway and Liechtenstein) and of Switzerland.

 The UK has a period of up to two years within which to negotiate the terms of its withdrawal.
 This began with the triggering of art.50 of the Treaty on European Union on 29 March 2017.
-The rights of EU nationals to come to the UK to live and work in the future is a key element of the negotiations.
+The rights of EU nationals working in the UK has been a key element of the negotiations.